 I have been to the Barns factory and their equipment and quality control is first quality.
 They now make some loaded ammo and sell their bullets to other companies.
 For more info on the Barnes Reloading Manual.

-As much as the thrifty side of me hates to admit it all serious reloaders, both beginner and expert, should have every one of these reloading books above their gun bench.
+As much as the thrifty side of me hates to admit it all serious reloaders, both beginner and expert, should have my top picks for best reloading books above their gun bench.

 About Bob Shell